-Your business’ recurring expenses add up to a significant chunk of your budget.
+Your business’s recurring expenses add up to a significant chunk of your budget.
 You can permanently cut some of those costs by negotiating discounts and lower rates with the service providers and suppliers.

-When there’s a downturn in business, companies look for as many ways as possible to reduce discretionary spending.
-But most businesses’ biggest expenses aren’t discretionary, or one-time purchases.
+When there’s a downturn in business or inflation impacts small businesses, companies look for as many ways as possible to reduce discretionary spending.
+But most businesses’ biggest expenses aren’t discretionary or one-time purchases.
 Next to labor costs, the top costs are usually the company’s recurring expenditures for goods and services.
-Thus, the key to the biggest cost reduction is to reduce or eliminate some of those recurring expenses.
+Thus, the key to the biggest cost reduction could be to reduce or eliminate some of those recurring expenses.

-Audit your credit card statements to be sure you catch all the recurring charges you are paying, too.
-You may discover some subscriptions or other recurring charges for service you no longer want or need.
+Audit your credit card statements to be sure you catch all the recurring charges you’re paying, too.
+You may discover some subscriptions or other recurring charges for services you no longer want or need.

 With that information in hand, call customer service and tell them you want to talk to someone about lowering your costs.

-If your lease is coming up for renewal soon and there is a lot of vacant commercial space in your area (as there is in many areas right now) ask your landlord for a rate reduction on your lease.
+If your lease is coming up for renewal soon and there’s a lot of vacant commercial space in your area, ask your landlord for a rate reduction on your lease.
 They may be willing to lower the rent to keep you as a tenant.

 If they won’t reduce your rent, shop around for a new location with lower rent.
 Before deciding, be sure to consider your cost for moving the business to the new location.

 If your lease isn’t up for renewal but your business is struggling, ask the landlord if they’ll give you a temporary break on costs.
 If they like you as a tenant and have no one to replace you, there’s a chance they may give you at least temporary relief.